Ocean economy, trade policy and the climate and development nexus

 - Blue finance

-There will also be several side events focusing on the links between trade policy, the ocean economy, and climate action.
+Forum partners will organize side events to explore the links between trade policy, the ocean economy and climate action.

 Rebeca Grynspan, of Costa Rica, became UNCTAD's eighth Secretary-General on 13 September 2021 and is the first woman to lead the organization.